laurie8925/Aperture/README.md

 - Randomized daily prompt for users to reflect on their day
 - Daily prompt are answered with one photo! (with the option to add note)
 - Display most recent entries on Home Page
-- User can update their account details, reset password, and delete accounts

 ## Implementation